1937 Auckland Rugby League season: First grade competition

-Marist had promoted a promising junior, Donovan who was clever on attack.
-Crocker was new at half back with Glover again at fullback.
-Haslam was again in the side, with Fitzgerald, Murdoch, and Bakalich in the backs.
-Their forwards would be made up of Anderson, Breed, Finlayson, and McGreal, along with Bogle and Donaldson who had been with the navy ship H.M.S.
+Marist had promoted a promising junior, Phil Donovan who was clever on attack.
+Benny Crocker was new at half back with Bill Glover again at fullback.
+Reginald Haslam was again in the side, with Fitzgerald, Clive Murdoch, and John Bakalich in the backs.
+Their forwards would be made up of John Anderson, Bill Breed, Kenneth Finlayson, and McGreal, along with Boyle and Donaldson who had been with the navy ship H.M.S.
 Philomel.
 Mount Albert had appeared to be the fittest looking team after the preliminary matches and would have a strong forward pack.
-Peterson, a Hawke's Bay forward who was with Mount Albert had transferred to Ponsonby with his place being filled by E. Satherley of Richmond.
-Hanson had been promoted from te 3rd grade side and Des Herring, Shadbolt, Bickerton, and Allen were all available.
-The backs would like be made up of Halsey, Wilf Hassan, and the three Schultz brothers.
+Clarrie Petersen, a Hawke's Bay forward who was with Mount Albert had transferred to Ponsonby with his place being filled by Cliff Satherley of Richmond.
+Martin Hansen had been promoted from the 3rd grade side and Des Herring, Richard Shadbolt, Noel Bickerton, and Charles Allen were all available.
+The backs would like be made up of Ray Halsey, Wilf Hassan, and the three Schultz brothers (Len, Bill, and John).

-The City Rovers side had lost Lou Brown but had gained J. Hapi.
-Hutchinson had been promoted from 3rd grade while Lynch joined the side from Matamata.
-Other backs included McLaughlin, Tawhai, and Rata with Cyril Wiberg at fullback.
-The forwards would include Spiro, Johnson, McCarthy, and moody (a rugby recruit).
-Raymond from Poverty Bay was in the forwards, while J. Webner from the Addington club in Christchurch had also joined the side.
-For North Shore Albions Vanich and Sterling had joined the side and looked promising.
+The City Rovers side had lost Lou Brown but had gained Joseph Hapi.
+J. Hutchinson had been promoted from 3rd grade while Lynch joined the side from Matamata.
+Other backs included William McLaughlin, Jack Tawhai, and Jackie Rata with Cyril Wiberg at fullback.
+The forwards would include Carl Spiro, Johnson, McCarthy, and Moody (a rugby recruit).
+Tai Raymond from Poverty Bay was in the forwards, while J. Webner from the Addington club in Christchurch had also joined the side.
+For North Shore Albions, Vaninovich and Ivor Stirling had joined the side and looked promising.
 Jack Smith was a promoted junior who was fast and clever.
 Len Scott and Verdun Scott would be on the wings with Cowan at halfback.
-The forwards would be light, but very experienced consisted pf Simpson, Hunt, Hollows, E Scott, Rogers, and Barnett.
+The forwards would be light, but very experienced consisted of Hugh Simpson, Horace Hunt, Reg Hollows, E (Ted) Scott, Rogers, and Barnett.

 Newton were said to be the weakest looking of all the sides and had not trained well.
-Dempsey, Sissons, Young, and Brimble were all still in the side.
-The forwards would include Ellis, Cairns, proctor, Surtees, Beatty, and Ginders.
+Claude Dempsey, Frederick Sissons, Pat Young, and Ted Brimble were all still in the side.
+The forwards would include Ellis, W Cairns, Proctor, Surtees, Beatty, and Joseph Ginders.
 Ponsonby would be fielding a young side.
 They were rumoured to be losing Brian Riley but he did ultimately play for them again.
 Miles was available at full back with Black at half back.
-Stockley, Arthur Kay, Frank Halloran, and Jones were all said to be playing again.
-New forwards included D. Keane, Blackman, and Eade.
+Walter Stockley, Arthur Kay, Frank Halloran, and R.O.
+Jones were all said to be playing again.
+New forwards included Dan Keane, Blackman, and Eade.

 Hawea Mataira and George Nēpia switch to rugby league

 On June 8 it was reported in the New Zealand Herald that All Black and Hawke's Bay rugby representative Hawea Mataira was joining the City Rovers.
 He was a forward and had represented the All Blacks on their Australian tour in 1934.
-He also toured Australia with the Maori All Blacks in 1935 under the captaincy of George Nēpia.
+He also toured Australia with the Māori All Blacks in 1935 under the captaincy of George Nēpia.